tanzich/PyBer_Analysis/README.md

 ## Summary
 While there more rides and drivers in urban cities, the rural cities are more profitable on average.
+Urban cities have the highest revenue when it comes to total fare.

 ### Three business recommendations